jinchao-chen/goods_vehicle_analysis/README.md

 - [Acknowledgements](#acknowledgements)

-# Installation
-Other than Anaconda distribution of Python, you will need to pip install cbsodata.
-[PyPI_link](https://pypi.org/project/cbsodata/)

-# Poject description
+# Project description
 In this notebook, I used the goods vehicle kilometers data to answer the following questions:

-- What are the types of common goods vehicle?
+- What are the types of common goods vehicles?
 How can we tell them apart using data?
 - What is the lifespan of a goods vehicle?
-- Why is there such high volume of goods vehicle on the motorways nowadays?
+- Why is there such a high volume of goods vehicles on the motorways nowadays?

 # File Descriptions
 The repository contains one Jupyter notebook used to perform the exploratory data analysis. <br/>